 The NAEP mathematics scale ranges from 0 to 500.
 The standard errors of the statistics appear in parentheses.
 It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within $\pm$ 2 standard errors of the estimate for the sample.
 In comparing two estimates, one must use the standard error of the difference (see Appendix A for details).

-If the notation > (<) appears, it signifies that the value for public school students was significantly higher (lower) than the value for 1992 at about the 95 percent confidence level. !
-Interpret with caution - the nature of the sample does not allow accurate determination of the variability of this statistic.
-SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1992 and 1996 Mathematics Assessments.
+SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1996 Mathematics Assessment.